Terasology/AdventureAssets/README.md

 # AdventureAssets
-Adventure related assets like traps and monsters for terasolgoy
+Adventure related assets like traps and monsters, for Terasology.